PhilipvEgmond/Makeathon/README.md

 ## Uploading Your Own Model

-A few steps are required:
+There are 4 steps required:

 - Forking the project
 - Upload 3D model